Scipio, Indiana

 Scipio is an unincorporated community and census-designated place (CDP) in Geneva Township, Jennings County, Indiana, United States.
-As of the 2010 census it had a population of 153.
+As of the 2020 census, Scipio had a population of 197.

 History

 Scipio was laid out in 1839 and named for Scipio Africanus.

+Scipio High School gained notoriety in the early 1920s for the success of its girls' basketball team known as the "Black Diamonds".
+The Black Diamond team won the Jennings County tournament and beat many successful teams during a four-year stretch where they were undefeated.

 Geography

 Scipio is located in northwestern Jennings County at the center of Geneva Township.
 Indiana State Road 7 passes through the center of the community, leading southeast 7 mi to North Vernon and northwest 14 mi to Columbus.

 According to the U.S. Census Bureau, the Scipio CDP has a total area of 3.0 sqkm, of which 0.05 sqkm, or 1.74%, are water.
 Sand Creek, a west-flowing tributary of the East Fork of the White River, forms the northern edge of the CDP.